rafellerc/Pytorch-SiamFC/README.md

 slow, so it slows down a lot the whole execution.
 I count on reimplementing it using PyQtGraph to get faster plotting.

-### Training
-1. Assuming you have a copy of the ImageNet VID dataset, first create your experiment folder inside root/training/experiments and create a file called parameters.json with the same contents of the one inside experiments/default.
-Change your parameters accordingly (see --Parameters--).

-2. Assuming it's your first time executing the script, execute train.py with the arguments:
-    * `--mode train`
-    * `--data_dir <path_to_imagenet_root>`
-    * `--exp_name <name_of_your_experiment_folder>` (NOT THE FULL PATH)
-    * `--timer`     (in case you want to profile the execution times.
-They will be saved in the train.log file)

-3. After your execution is complete you will have new files in your experiment folder containing the models weights and its performance.
-A new execution in train mode in the same experiment folder would overwrite your weight files, but you can continue your training by executing the train script and further indicating:
-    * `--restore_file best`     (Best model thus far in terms of metrics) or
-    * `--restore_file last`     (Model output of the last epoch)

-4. To simply evaluate your model in the eval set, execute in mode eval:
-    `--mode eval`
-and specify a model to be restored as before.
-The eval execution generates a separate eval.log and a separate `metrics_test_best.json` containing the obtained performance.

 ## Datasets